 The bright coral adds a much needed pop of color in the otherwise plain space, and they look and feel fresh.
 To be honest, on a separate shopping trip I bought yellow, mauve, white and gray towels to try out and it confirmed that coral was definitely the color to go with.
 Tags off, I kept them.

 What do you hang in a bathroom that has busy veiny tiles, a black (with a bit of white) shower curtain and coral towels?
 Black and white art.
 It’s just like the little black dress, it goes well with everything.

-Since budget was tight and we wanted to be creative, we made our own art which you can download for free at this link.
-There are five bath art images in total (a hair brush, two different styles of comb, a blow dryer and bobby pins.) – all bathroom-friendly art.
+Since budget was tight and we wanted to be creative, we made our own art.
+We made five bun bath art images (a hair brush, two different styles of comb, a blow dryer and bobby pins.) – all bathroom-friendly art.